 Here are just a few of the main highlights you will see on your North Coast 500 self-guided motorcycle tour:

-Heading out west, you will start your trip proper approaching the famous ‘Bealach Na Ba’, notorious due to its winding steep gradients, single track road and tight bends!
+You will start your trip proper approaching the famous ‘Bealach Na Ba’, notorious due to its winding steep gradients, single track road and tight bends!
 Take your time going around this and don’t forget to take a picture at the summit.
 Also known as the ‘pass of the cattle’ – you can see the Cuillin hills of the Isle of Skye and the Isle of Rum beyond.

 This morning’s journey will take you through the scenic town of Gairloch and on to Ullapool.
 Spend your morning learning about the history of the area, why not check out Gairloch Heritage Centre.
 They will take you on a journey through time showing you how local people lived and worked in Gairloch through the ages.
 Alternatively, visit the Russian Artic Convoy Museum in Aultbea.
 Loch Ewe was the hive of activity during WW2.